ryanjosephking/meshlint/README.md

      2 faces.
  - 6+-Poles: Verts with 6 or more edges (check disabled by default, because some meshes legitimately have these).
+ - Default Names (like `Cube.002`)
+ - Unapplied Scale (remember that `Ctrl+a,s` This causes so many problems I don't even plan on making it an optional warning.
+If you have a selection that includes an object with an Unapplied Scale, you'll hear about it from MeshLint)
  - ...can you think of more?
 We'll add them!

 So if you click `Select Lint`, in Object or Edit Modes, it will set your